 According to UKCloud, the company is planning a formal launch of this new capability and will announce a community of technology and solution partners in the near future.

-“We welcome UKCloud’s investment in delivering the UK’s first High Assurance cloud platform from within our data centre facilities,” says Ark Data Centres CEO Huw Owen.
+“We welcome UKCloud's investment in delivering the UK's first High Assurance cloud platform from within our data center facilities,” says Ark Data Centers CEO Huw Owen.